dario-passos/DeepLearning_for_VIS-NIR_Spectra/README.md

 This repository contains some of my research test about the application of Deep Learning architectures (NN models) and other machine learning models applied to the analysis of VIS-NIR spectral data.
 Here are some of my personal implementation of interesting NN architectures that can be found in the literature about DeepLearning for spectral analysis.
+These implementations are done mainly in <code>python</code> and <code>tensorflow.keras</code> in Jupyter notebooks.
 In some cases I'll try to reproduce the results presented by the original paper authors as a way to validate my implementation before applying the model to my own datasets.
+The folder "images" contains schematics of the NN models implemented in the notebooks.

 During my research I tend to do a lot of exploratory analysis, during which I learn and implement many new things for the first time.
 However, often these exploratory studies/tests get "lost is translation" and I tend to forget about some of the stuff I did (python functions, tricks, algorithms...).
 This repository is also an attempt to discipline myself and be a bit more organized research-wise.
-I include many comments in the notebooks so that I can remember what I did in the past.
-I also find this useful for collaborations since its easier for colleagues and other researchers to understand what and why some stuff was done.
+I try to include many comments in the notebooks so that I can remember what I did in the past.
+This is also useful for collaborations since its easier for colleagues and other researchers to understand what and why some stuff was done.
+That is one of the reasons I thought of sharing these notebooks here in GitHub.

 Please feel free to take a look around and see if you find anything useful for your own research.
-Be aware of possible bugs in the codes!!
+If Be aware of possible bugs in the codes!!

 At some point I'll build a list of interesting online resources on these topics...